coaxial/kodi-remote/README.md

 # kodi-remote

-A repo to keep my custom Kodi (v18+)/LibreELEC remote control setup.
+A repo to keep my custom Kodi (v18+)/LibreELEC remote control setup (Sony RMT-D109A.)

+## Usage

+Copy the repo's `storage/` directory to `/storage/` on the target LibreELEC box, restart Kodi.

 ## Setting up key codes